webrecorder/kubecaptures-backend/README.md

 2. Fill in the details of credentials

-3. Run `helm install perma permafact -f ./config.yaml` to the currently configured Kubernetes cluster.
+3. To start, run `helm install perma permafact -f ./config.yaml` to the currently configured Kubernetes cluster.

-   Or, you can also run `./relaunch.sh`, which will stop previous cluster and redeploy.
+4. To stop the cluster, run `helm uninsall perma permafact`

 ### Ingress Option